kylescotshank/IntroToNCBIandBLAST/README.md

     * This tool allows you to retrieve a set of results from different databases using a list of accession numbers.

 However, the most popular tool by far is BLAST (and its many variations).
 What BLAST is, how it works, and what it's used for are the topics of the next section.

 ***

+***

+##CHALLENGE 1

+Search the NCBI databases for the gene *TAS2R38*.
+In the *Gene* database, find the search results for this gene in *Homo sapiens*.
+Examine the results, and answer the following questions:

+  1. What is the official full name for this gene?
+  2. How many citations for this gene are in PubMed?
+  3. Reading information on this page, what do you think this gene's function is?

+***